Brandon10x15/DayZ-Modding/Spawning Objects.md

 }
 ```

-To avoid a reboot loop, keep these JSON files limited to **199 objects maximum**.
-You can make multiple JSON files if necessary.
+To avoid a reboot loop, keep these json files limited to **199 objects maximum**.
+You can make multiple json files if necessary.

-Once you've built your objects file, save it to something similar to `objects_Map.JSON` and upload it to your `/custom` folder.
+Once you've built your objects file, save it to something similar to `objects_Map.json` and upload it to your `/custom` folder.
-**Object JSON files not placed in the `/custom` folder will be ignored.**
+**Object json files not placed in the `/custom` folder will be ignored.**

 Now you have your objects in the correct folder, lets add the file to your `objectSpawnersArr` in `cfgGameplay.json`
 Here's an example of what your `objectSpawnersArr` should look like.